MelanieIStefan/understanding_data_analysis_in_papers/README.md

 ## Experimental Design and Data collection

 - [ ] What is the sample size?
-Did the authors do a power analysis to convince you that it is large enough?
+What did the authors do to convince you that is it large enough?
+(E.g. power analysis)

 - [ ] What is the research question?
 What is the hypothesis?
 What is the corresponding Null Hypothesis?